 Eileen was trained and worked as a respiratory therapist prior to attending law school.
 She is familiar with the workings of hospitals, and has knowledge of medical records and medical terminology.
 Eileen has been a pastor’s wife for over 25 years.
 Over the years, she has worked with many different people in a wide variety of conflict situations and difficult life events.

 Eileen received mediation training through the Department of Justice and Duke University, and more recently through training sponsored by the Kentucky Bar Association.
 Eileen has also taken classes through Ambassadors of Reconciliation.
-She is an approved General Civil Mediator on Kentucky’s Court of Justice Roster of Court Approved Mediators.
+She is an approved General Civil Mediator on the Tennessee Courts’ Rule 31 Mediator List.

 Eileen posseses unique and wide-ranging education, training and experience that would benefit any client seeking resolution through mediation.
 She has a strong work ethic and unparalleled professionalism.
 She will seek to use her skills to make each client feel heard, feel validated, and leave the mediation feeling like any mediation agreement they enter into is fair and just.